 Our Experts Answer Top Fireplace FAQs

-As a local hearth expert in central Wisconsin, we receive a lot of questions about fireplaces, wood stoves, and charcoal grills and tables.
+As a local hearth expert in central Wisconsin, we receive a lot of questions about fireplaces and wood stoves.
 Read through these common fireplace FAQs we often hear from customers—like what’s included in a fireplace proposal and why you might be feeling a cold draft coming from your fireplace.
 Our professionals have covered it all to help you better understand how your home fireplace works and how to keep your family safe.

 Some homeowners turn off their pilot light in summer to save money on utility bills and avoid adding any extra heat to their homes.
 If you turn yours off, you’ll save roughly a few dollars a month.
 Or you can leave it running and avoid the hassle of having to relight it in fall when you want to use your fireplace again.
 If you’re having trouble deciding, one of our hearth experts would be happy to help you.